 If you’ve been on the fence about using a restaurant loyalty program in your venue, now might be the time to finally make the leap.

 In the past, you’ve likely relied on providing stellar customer service and a great ambiance to turn first-time customers into loyal regulars.
-But in the wake of the COVID-19 pandemic, customer retention has become a lot trickier.
+But in the wake of the pandemic, customer retention has become a lot trickier.
 Between capacity limits and strict social distancing mandates, it’s become much harder for restaurants to charm customers into coming back again and again.

 And for restaurants, this is a big problem.
 As data has shown, it not only costs more to acquire a new customer than to retain an existing one, but loyal customers also bring in more revenue.
 In fact, research by Frederick Reichheld of Bain & Company found that increasing customer retention rates by just 5% increases profits by 25% to 95%.

 As most restaurants have realized, the few customers who are coming through the door (or ordering online) are more valuable than ever before and this is where loyalty programs come in.
 Loyalty programs give restaurateurs a unique opportunity to tap into customers’ behaviors, and tailor their service and offerings accordingly.
 And by giving customers more of what they want, restaurants can ensure their loyal patrons continue to support them through the pandemic (and beyond).

-This is something that many big restaurant brands keyed into in the early days of COVID-19.
+This is something that many big restaurant brands keyed into in the early days of the pandemic.
 For instance, Panera’s coffee subscription program has been wildly successful and helped the brand’s digital loyalty program, MyPanera, grow to more than 40 million members.
 Other chains such as Taco Bell, Wendy’s, and Starbucks have also given their loyalty programs an overhaul in a bid to hold on to their most loyal customers.

 Even if you don’t have the budget to roll out a Panera or Starbucks-sized rewards program, a restaurant loyalty program – especially one that uses gamification techniques – can still be a valuable way to drive repeat business.
 In this article, we’ll explore the importance of loyalty programs by covering: